carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 * Make sure the SD card(s) are getting enough power.
 Try an external supply.
 Try adding a decoupling capacitor between Vcc and GND.
   * Hint: check voltage while formatting card.
 It must be 2.7 to 3.6 volts.
   * Hint: If you are powering a Pico with a PicoProbe, try adding a USB cable to a wall charger to the Pico under test.
 * Try another brand of SD card.
 Some handle the SPI interface better than others.
 (Most consumer devices like cameras or PCs use the SDIO interface.)
-I have had good luck with SanDisk and PNY.
+I have had good luck with SanDisk, PNY, and  Silicon Power.
 * Tracing: Most of the source files have a couple of lines near the top of the file like:
 ```
 #define TRACE_PRINTF(fmt, args...) // Disable tracing